 For the vast majority of drivers, the AUKEY DR02 would be our first dash cam recommendation.
 It offers basically everything one could want from a dashboard-mounted camera, with a wide field of view, full HD video, a large screen and intuitive interface, and a fairly small overall form factor.
 Really the only strike against this camera is that it doesn't have a built-in Wi-Fi network, which means you can't wirelessly send clips stright to your phone.
-However, having to plug a microSD card into a computer when you want to export a clip seems like a small sacrifice for getting the DR02's incredibly crisp video at a very reasonable price of just $70.
+However, having to plug a microSD card into a computer when you want to export a clip seems like a small sacrifice for getting the DR02's incredibly crisp video at a very reasonable price.
 If you really have your heart set on Wi-Fi then we would suggest the YI Dash or the Garmin 55 (if you don't mind paying a premium).
 The only other instance where the DR02 wouldn't be our top reccomendation is for taxi and rideshare drivers that would want the benefit of a cab-facing camera, a feature we think is executed best by the Vantrue N2 Pro Uber Dual.

 AUKEY DR02 Review